nathannye/sanity-yaml/README.md

 ## Template Partials

-Three partials are exposed for use in your templates.
+Three built-in partials are available for use in your templates (no setup required).
 Each partial requires specific property names:

 ## `component-props`
 Generates component props destructuring for React components.